danieljmchugh/dat250assignment1/dat250-expass1.md

 # Fixing compilation errors
 Without the correct package declaration in `App.java`, the compiler will throw an error of not finding the App class.
 Secondly adding `implementation("io.javalin:javalin:5.6.1")` into dependencies in `build.gradle.kts` includes the REST library the program uses.
 Next is `AppTest.java`, which has one assersion test called `appHasAGreeting`, which tests if class App has the method `getGreeting()`.
 A method was therefore added to `App` which returns a greeting string.
 Afterwhich, the program compiles.

+# Quality Assurance
+- Broke up method into smaller more specialized methods and removed/renamed some variables to streamline and clarify the logic.